 - Once the sucrose reaches the companion cell, it is converted to an oligosaccharide, which maintains the sucrose concentration gradient

 Video – https://www.youtube.com/watch?v=MxwI63rQubU

 ***Data Based Questions p.
 414-415***

-∑ - Incompressibility of water allows transport along hydrostatic pressure gradients.
+∑ - The incompressibility of water allows transport along hydrostatic pressure gradients.

-- Build-up of sucrose and solutes, causes water to enter the companion cells through osmosis
+- The build-up of sucrose and solutes, causes water to enter the companion cells through osmosis

-- The incompressibility of water and ridged cell walls causes a build-up of pressure
+- The incompressibility of water and the rigid cell walls causes a build-up of pressure

 - Water flows from high pressure to low pressure